cyberwahid01/4.2-Deploying-Active-Directory/README.md

 <img src="https://i.imgur.com/NkwGTLb.png" alt="3"/>
 </p>
 <p>
-4. We add a new forest and configure the Root Domain Name for our Client.
+4. We add a new forest and configure the Root Domain Name for our domain.
 </p>
 <br />